On correlation of the 3-fold divisor function with itself: Abstract

 \section{Abstract}

 Let $\zeta^k(s) = \sum_{n=1}^\infty \tau_k(n) n^{-s}, \Re s > 1$.
-We present three conditional results on the additive correlation sum and give numerical verifications of our method.
-The first is a conditional proof for the full main term of this correlation sum for the case $h=1$, on assuming an averaged level of distribution for the three-fold divisor function $\tau_3(n)$ in arithmetic progressions to level two-thirds.
-The second is a derivation for the leading term asymptotics of this correlation sum, valid for any composite shift $h$.
-The third result gives a complete expansion of the polynomial for the full main term also for the case $h=1$ but from the delta-method, showing that our answers match.
-We also refine an unconditional result of Heath-Brown \cite{HeathBrown1979} on the classical correlation of the usual divisor function and numerically study the error terms, showing square-root cancellation supporting our approach.
-Our method is essentially elementary, especially for the $h=1$ case, uses congruences, and, as alluded to earlier, gives the same answer as in prior prediction of Conrey and Gonek \cite{ConreyGonnek2002}, previously computed by Ng and Thom \cite{NgThom2019}, and heuristic probabilistic arguments of Tao \cite{TaoBlog}.
-Our procedure is general and works to give the full main term with a power-saving error term for any correlations of the form $\sum_{n\le X} \tau_k(n) f(n+h)$, to any composite shift $h$, and for any arithmetic function $f(n)$, such as $f(n) = \tau_\ell(n), \Lambda(n),$ et cetera.
+We present three conditional results on the ternary additive correlation sum and give numerical verifications of our method.
+The first is a conditional proof for the full main term of the above correlation sum for any composite shift $1 \le h \le X^{2/3}$, on assuming an averaged level of distribution for the three-fold divisor function $\tau_3(n)$ in arithmetic progressions to level two-thirds.
+The second is a conditional derivation for the leading order main term asymptotics of this correlation sum, also valid for any composite shift $1 \le h \le X^{2/3}$.
+The third result gives a complete expansion of the polynomial for the full main term for the special case $h=1$ from both our method and from the delta-method, showing that our answers match.

+Our method is essentially elementary, especially for the $h=1$ case, uses congruences, and, as alluded to earlier, gives the same answer as in prior prediction of Conrey and Gonek \cite{ConreyGonnek2002} (Duke Math.
+J. \textbf{107} (3) pp. 577-604, 2002), previously computed by Ng and Thom \cite{NgThom2019} (Funct.
+Approx. Comment.
+Math. \textbf{60}(1): 97-142, 2019), and unpublished heuristic probabilistic arguments of Tao \cite{TaoBlog}.
+Our procedure is general and works to give the full main term with a power-saving error term for any correlations of the form $\sum_{n\le X} \tau_k(n) f(n+h)$, to any composite shift $h$, and for a wide class of arithmetic function $f(n)$.